Week 15 – #WritingWednesday Challenge

 Want help meeting your writing goals?
 Check out JUST WRITE: The Ultimate Author’s Bullet Journal

-Check out today’s #MindfulnessMonday video to learn about 6 steps you can take today to help you recognize and avoid SELF-SABOTAGING habits.
+Check out today’s #MindfulnessMonday video for a quick lesson on self-worth.
 You can check out the video by clicking HERE!

 With that little piece of advice, I give you today’s Mindfulness Exercise:

 Mindfulness journaling can be very private.
-However, if you are willing to share your thoughts with me and my readers, I would love to invite you to comment below and let me know how this exercise affected you and what you learned about yourself through the Positive Self-Talk Meditation.
+However, if you are willing to share your thoughts with me and my readers, I would love to invite you to comment below and let me know how today’s exercise made you feel.

 * * * * *